 Iowa City is located on the banks of the Iowa River in the state of Iowa and it is a UNESCO city of literature.
 The city has a population of 75,130 and about 10.5% of residents are aged 65 and over.
 Seniors in the city have access to a range of excellent healthcare facilities at the University of Iowa Hospitals and Clinics, which are nationally ranked in four specialties by USN rankings.
 The average monthly cost of nursing home care in Iowa City is $6,859 according to the Genworth Cost of Care Survey 2020, which is almost $1,000 less than the national average of $7,756.

 In a nursing home, care and support are provided 24/7 by registered nurses.
 This type of care is best suited to seniors with chronic illnesses and those who are very frail and require constant medical assistance.
-Nursing home care is generally an expensive option and those who don’t require such a high level of care may want to look at alternative care options such as assisted living or home care services
+Nursing home care is generally an expensive option and those who don’t require such a high level of care may want to look at alternative care options such as assisted living or home care services.

 This guide explains the average costs of nursing home care in Iowa City and surrounding areas as well as alternative options.

-Directory of Nursing Homes in Iowa City, IA
+Nursing Home Facilities in Iowa City, Iowa

 Nursing Home Costs in Iowa City, Iowa